watertap-org/reaktoro_enabled_watertap/README.md

 ## 3 Example analysis
-The repository includes example analysis that are featured in publications that are either published, under review, or might be in pre-parathion.
+The repository includes example analysis that are featured in publications that are either published, under review, or might be in preparation.
 To reproduce results please review the analysis_scripts folder.

 ### 3.1 Generating analysis data